 Grieving is a zig, zag, slip, sliding journey.

-Some days it can be hard to eat, to breathe, sleep, brush your hair, get out of bed, get dressed, answer your phone, have a shower or go to work.
+Some days it's hard to get out of bed, have a shower, get dressed, brush you hair, to eat, answer your phone, or, go to work.

-It can be tough to find a reason, or the energy, to do things you once regarded as so ordinary you did them without thinking.
-Is this you?
-Perhaps right now you are tired and experience life as a grey blur, sucked of color.
+It can be tough finding a reason, or the energy, to do things once regarded as so ordinary you did them without thinking.

 We both know, it will never be the same again.
 That's true.
 The person you loved, who meant so much to you, is gone.
 Hard though it is, that's reality.

-However there is help and you could use it to find your new 'normal'.
+However there is help available and you could use it to begin finding your new 'normal'.
 You could talk your situation through with a professional.

 For more information, please visit the FAQ page.